Forward from the Author

 Helpless as a hostage in blindfold.

-Waiting for you, refusing all others.
+Waiting for you and refusing all others.

 Lonely is this heart of gold.